greydevv/mango-compiler/README.md

 #### Basic Syntax

 Compound statements are composed within curly braces, `{` and `}`.
-Like many languages, standalone statements, and expressions must end in a semicolon, `;`.
+Like many languages, statements must end with a semicolon, `;`.

 #### Types